neuralmaticv/fp-project_hadolint-case-study/README.md

+# Case study example for Haskell Dockerfile Linter (Hadolint)

-# Hadolint case study as a part of college project for Functional programming course
+**As a part of a college project for Functional programming course**

 ---
 ## Repository structure: